marioebros/project-rock-paper-scissors/README.md

 <h3 align="center">Rock, Paper, Scissors</h3>

   <p align="center">
     Skills: Basic html formatting.
-Continuing to get comfortable with the terminal Establishing the correct methods for naming and storing projects and links, etc.

-    Self-Reflection: Completing one entire project.
+Continuing to get comfortable with the terminal Establishing the correct methods for naming and storing projects and links, etc Self-Reflection: Completing one entire project.
 Having a solid first portfolio project to display my self-taught skills.
 Understanding HTML basics Understanding CSS and applying it well
     <br />
     <a href="https://github.com/marioebros/project-rock-paper-scissors"><strong>Explore the docs »</strong></a>
     <br />